 CPL 2020 season was dominated by the slow bowlers and we had a lot of low scoring contests.
 Few cricketing fans were not impressed with the quality of pitches on offer.
 But, we had a lot of better matches in the last leg of the league phase and a competitive final game to end the season on a high.
 CPL was a pioneer in bringing back the T20 league action after the pandemic and they must be really proud of this successful season despite tough conditions.
 In the end, Cricket emerged as the winner with its ability to awe the audience even in this situation.
 Now we’re looking forward to the IPL 2020 that starts on the 19th.

-Hello everyone, welcome back to the weekly summary of the Indian Premier League 2020.
-Now…
+Hello everyone, welcome back to the weekly analysis of the Indian Premier League.
+IPL has…